• About

 ingredients needed for french toast for one.

-• Brioche toast: The best bread for this recipe is bakery brioche thickly sliced.
+• Brioche toast: The best bread for this recipe is thickly sliced bakery brioche.
 You can freeze sliced brioche bread, then warm up slices in the microwave before making this recipe.
 The next best bread is bakery-baked challah bread.

 • Pumpkin spice: Need I say more?
-I put pumpkin spice in EVERYTHING come Fall, so why does my French toast need to be any different?
+I put pumpkin spice in EVERYTHING in the Fall, so why does my French toast need to be any different?
 If you don't have pumpkin spice on hand, substitute equal parts ground cinnamon.

 adding sugar, pumpkin spice, milk, salt, and vanilla extract to the eggs.

-Add the milk, pumpkin spice, sugar, vanilla extract, and a pinch of salt.
+Add the eggs, milk, pumpkin spice, sugar, vanilla extract, and a pinch of salt to a wide shallow bowl.
+Whisk.

 flip the sliced brioche bread.